 Meet The Team

 Whitney Beaird is from Frog Jump, Tennessee!
 She prefers to be called Frog Jump or Froggy.
 She graduated from Austin Peay State University in 2013 with a Bachelor of Arts in English and a double minor in African American Studies and Women and Gender Studies.
-She was a Resident Assistant for three years in two different halls and very active with the women’s rights group on campus.
-She is the Assistant Director in the summer at Camp Gregory in New York and has worked at camps across the US for over six years.
+She was a Resident Assistant for three years and very active with the women’s rights group on campus.
+She was the Director in the summer at Camp Gregory in New York and has worked at camps across the US for over six years.
 Froggy loves to travel and has studied abroad in Mexico.
 Her favorite colors are blue and yellow.
 She loves to read, cross stitch, draw, and all things involving Alice in Wonderland.
 Froggy has worked at the OEC since the Fall of 2013 and is excited to work and play with all the kids coming to the OEC.